datagovuk/guidance/organogram-upload.md

 - roles don't report to a role that no longer exists ('Eliminated')
 - the 'Valid?' column is green for every row

 Check your spreadsheet and try to upload it again.
-Please refer to the guidance, which explains in detail how to complete every column.
+Please refer to the guidance - [Organograms and Senior Salaries - preparing the data](https://data.gov.uk/publisher-files/organogram_docs/OrganogramsPreparingTheDataGuidanceSeptember2016.pdf) - which explains in detail how to complete every column.
 If you're still having problems, [contact us](http://data.gov.uk/contact).